 After we get her one checked bag, we will stop for lunch in the main terminal.
 There, I will tell Evelyn about the week she missed in Colorado.
 Following an emergency room MRI on Monday, doctors confirmed Mom’s cancer is back.

-This is why my wife Sam’s arm wasn’t working.
+This is why Sam’s arm wasn’t working.
 A spot on her brain, right on the surface, caused inflammation.
 She’s in the hospital now, recovering from surgery that, like the ER, had not been on our schedule.
 (We were planning to shrink our Netflix queue).

 I will tell Evelyn that Mom is talking, and that she is very much looking forward to seeing her daughter – the joy of her heart, as Sam described Evelyn to a doctor right before the operation.
 As for information I will not be sharing, Sam is also facing a whole new world of pain and uncertainty.

-The chemo coming her way will be far more intense than her introduction when she battled breast cancer some four years before.
+The chemo coming her way will be far more intense than when she battled breast cancer some four years before.
 Worse, it offers no guarantee it will keep her alive.
 Stage 4 cancer, I now understand, is treatable but not curable.
 This is more than a subtle difference.

 The first passengers disembark, and soon I see Evelyn, the joy of my heart as well.
 My face feels strange, stretched in directions it hasn’t known these past days.
 I am smiling.
 Smiling like a man who just found a way to rejoin the world.